-Made possible by a gift from trustee R. Stanton Avery, this eighth undergraduate house and innovative residential complex was designed by Moore, Ruble, Yudell and completed in September 1996.
-Located at the north end of the campus, Avery House has a Residential Life Coordinator, two Resident Associates, two faculty apartments and rooms for about 136 undergraduates.
+Made possible by a gift from trustee R. Stanton Avery, this undergraduate residence and innovative residential complex was designed by Moore, Ruble, Yudell, and completed in September 1996.
+Located at the north end of the campus, Avery has an RLC, two RAs, two faculty apartments, and rooms for about 136 undergraduates.
 Its dining facilities, meeting rooms, lounges, and library are designed to encourage informal faculty-student interaction and to attract all members of the campus community to join in this interaction.
-Avery House hosts programs and social events that facilitate involvement between residents and faculty in residence.
+Avery hosts programs and social events that facilitate involvement between residents and faculty in residence.